AppSecure-nrw/security-belts/yellow/security-consulting-on-request.md

 # Security Consulting on Request

-Actively consult the security champion guild if your own knowledge is insufficient to solve security problems.
+Actively consult the Security Champion Guild if your own knowledge is insufficient to solve security problems.

 ## Benefits